kenatiod/MUT/Understanding Machine Understanding.md

 As AI continues to advance and researchers grapple with the philosophical and practical implications of machine understanding, the Chinese Room will undoubtedly remain a vital part of the conversation - a provocative and illuminating challenge to assumptions about the nature of the mind.
 Whether one agrees with Searle's conclusions or not, engaging with the thought experiment and its many responses is essential for anyone seeking to understand the deep questions at the heart of AI and cognitive science.

-(The philosophical implications of the Chinese Room argument, and the key responses and objections to it, are further examined in Appendix A6.)
+(The philosophical implications of the Chinese Room argument, and the responses and objections to it, are further examined in Appendix A6.)

 ### 2.3.5 -- Transcending the Chinese Room